p-ja/acme-fitness-store/lab-guide/Lab 2: Configure Single Sign-On.md

    ```
    ![](Images/mjv2-10.png)

-1. You should see the ACME Fitness Store Application, and click on **Login** button.
+1. You should see the ACME Fitness Store Application, and then click on **Login** button.
    ![](Images/gateway-login.png)

 1. Click on **Accept** inorder to able to log in using your SSO Credentials.